Have questions? We have answers.

 To help ease the stress, we like to explain in clear, simple language the process of probate.
 In other words, we don’t talk to you like any other attorney in Las Vegas, we talk to you like a friend.

 After the loss of a loved one, there is much to do.
 The days and weeks to follow become a blur, a rapid succession of one pressing matter after another.
-It can leave you exhausted, drained…then, there is probate.
+It can leave you exhausted, and drained…then, there is probate.
 Sadly, this process often starts just when we think we cannot handle it anymore.

 After the loss of a loved one, there are many reasons you may need a lawyer for probate.